dgruninger97/HW2-grunindm/notebook.md

 ### Design Preference

 I prefer the first candidate design because it does a better job favoring composition over inheritence and will do a better job of handling changes in the future.
-Although there are a couple flaws in the overkill of the funcion calls, it still will do what we want it to.
-Also, the first design has a more loosely coupled design between the observers and the subjects.
+Although there are a couple flaws in the overkill of the funcion calls, it still will do what we want it to do.
+Also, the first design has a more loosely coupled design between the observers and the subjects, which is an important principle when considering the observer pattern.

 ### Class & Sequence Diagram Sketches